-We've just passed the spring equinox, a welcome milestone that means it's time to get serious about garden planning.
+If you haven't already, it's time to get serious about garden planning.
 But if your space is at a premium, that's not as simple as it sounds.
-What exactly should we plant when we haven't got room to plant much at all?
+What exactly should you plant when you haven't got room to plant much at all?
 Here are some suggestions for maximum nutrition in minimum plots.

 Start with some new strategies.
 There are several worth considering: